ADN Admission and Requirements

 - All nursing students are expected to have basic computer skills including word processing and internet access.

 - All nursing students must have and maintain current American Heart Association Basic Life Support (CPR) certification and current immunizations prior to participating in clinical nursing courses.

-- Requirements for KAPLAN admission test scores, both total and content-specific, are subject to change.
+- Requirements for TEAS admission test scores are subject to change.

 - Formal application and acceptance into the nursing program is required before students may enroll in any NURS-prefixed courses listed in the program requirements.
 Support courses may be taken before entry into the program.

 Students transferring to the Associate Degree in Nursing Program are subject to the same admission and progression requirements as all nursing students.
 The Registrar and nursing faculty will evaluate transcripts, course syllabi, and course outlines to determine eligibility and placement status.
 Potential students must have completed all transfer courses with a grade of “C-” or better.

 Additional Requirements Relating to Licensure

 The New Mexico State Board of Nursing has restrictions for licensure and may deny, revoke, or suspend any license applied for upon grounds of particular felony violations.
 Northern assumes no responsibility for the denial of licensure by the New Mexico Board of Nursing or any state Board of Nursing.